top of page

 Image de Andrei Lazarev

-Essential Soil Tips for Urban Rooftop Planters
+10 Essential Tips for Choosing the Right Soil for Your Rooftop Planters

 Urban rooftop gardening has witnessed a surge in popularity within city landscapes as more people seek to utilize available space for greenery and sustainable food production.
 The practice of cultivating plants on rooftops not only adds aesthetic value but also contributes to environmental benefits such as improved air quality and reduced urban heat island effect.